 We are “the REAL Cedar Park Overhead Doors”.
-I should not even have to say those words, but for the last two years we have been under attack by another company which wants you to think they are “Cedar Park Overhead Doors”.
+I should not even have to say those words, but for the last three years we have been under attack by another company which wants you to think they are “Cedar Park Overhead Doors”.
 They are advertising on the web as “Cedar Parks Choice Overhead Doors”.
 Sometimes a choice is not such a good thing.
 Read on, to learn about this NATIONAL company that is using our name in their advertising and misleading people in the Austin area.
 In the last year we have had many calls from customers who thought they were calling “Cedar Park Overhead Doors” only to find out later that they had been tricked into calling another company.
 Most were not very happy and many were very unhappy.

 Here is an actual letter from a customer that had the customer believing they were us.

 I sincerely wish I had received this email yesterday.
 Your company has an excellent reputation in the area.
 I had a problem.
 Thinking I was contacting you, I called the flimflam company.
 They informed me that there would be a 89.98 service charge.
 I stated that your website says all service calls are free and the man immediately and smoothly changed his script.
-The repairman wore a shirt with Overhead Garage Door embroidered on one side and his name on the other, altho his truck had no ID.
+The repairman wore a shirt with Overhead Garage Door embroidered on one side and his name on the other, although his truck had no ID.
 He told me I needed new equipment.
 Fortunately for me, he didn’t have a mounting piece and we arranged for him to return.
 In the meantime, I discovered that my equipment was under warranty.
 I called you to cancel my morning appointment, only to be told that there was no Steve working as a tech.

 I could so easily be out $1000 for equipment I didn’t need.